beartype/beartype/doc/src/math.rst

    `Additional timings performed by an unbiased third party employed by Cisco Systems support the claims below <beartype profiler Cisco_>`__.
-Notably, beartype is substantially faster than pydantic_ – the most popular competing runtime type-checker – by **several orders of magnitude**, despite pydantic_ being Cythonized to native machine code in those timings.
+Notably, beartype is substantially faster than pydantic_ – the most popular competing runtime type-checker – by **several orders of magnitude.** Yes, pydantic_ was Cythonized to native machine code in those timings.
+Believe!

 Let's profile beartype against other runtime type-checkers with `a battery of surely fair, impartial, and unbiased use cases <beartype profiler_>`__: